NASA-Openscapes/2021-Cloud-Hackathon/logistics/index.md

 Update your Slack name temporarily to include “helper”, e.g. Catalina Oaida (Helper)

 * **Mentors’/Helper channel** - **_#nasa-daac-mentors1_**
-    * Our back channel too coordinate amongst ourselves
+    * Our back channel to coordinate amongst ourselves
 * **General channel** - **_#2021-nasacloudhack-general_**
     * Announcements, general questions and communications
 * **Pitchfest channel -** **_#2021-nasacloudhack-projects_**
     * Participants discuss project ideas
-    * Use slack DM for team/project work
+    * Use slack direct message (DM) for team/project work
 * **Help channel** - **_#2021-nasacloudhack-help_**
     * Troubleshooting, share screenshots, etc
     * When you see a question you will reply to, please add the “eyes” emoji below so other helpers know that you are looking into it.
 Then please reply in-thread in Slack to help.
 Can tag additional helpers if you need further support.